sauvik-seth/bds3/README.md

-# Baishamyadurikaronsmiti - Trans Rights NGO Website
+## baishamyadurikoronsamiti - Trans Rights NGO Website

-A premium, modern website for Baishamyadurikaronsmiti, an organization dedicated to advocating for transgender rights and equality.
+A premium, modern website for Baishamyadurikoronsamiti, an organization dedicated to advocating for transgender rights and equality.

 ## 🌟 Features